 EtherGoo was a blockbuster in crypto gaming, and it seems the redesigned version, TronGoo, is experiencing the same success as it managed to increase TRX price by 10%.

 To begin with my first question, can you highlight the reasons for choosing TRON Blockchain instead of other popular platforms like EOS?

-The main reasons were a combination of Tron’s recent explosion in dapp activity over December (I started getting suggestions from my community I should port Goo across once they saw how well other ports like ShrimpFarm did).
-The fact that Tron supports solidity for smart contracts made it really easy to migrate the original Goo game to their platform.
+The main reasons were a combination of Tron’s recent explosion in Dapp activity over December (I started getting suggestions from my community I should port Goo across once they saw how well other ports like ShrimpFarm did).
+The fact that Tron supports solidity for smart contracts made it easy to migrate the original Goo game to their platform.